mob-logo

 We use AI to simulate matchups between the Horse and other animals.
 Our simulation considers size, strength, and natural predatory behaviors to determine the most likely outcome.

-Horse vs Camel - Animal Matchup
+Horse vs Armadillo - Animal Matchup

-Horse vs Camel
+Horse vs Armadillo

 Can't find the Matchup you want?